 As you can imagine, patients want to have a personal relationship with their providers.
 This includes having an open line of empathetic communication with their medical practitioner.
 Although this is easier said than done, it is vitally important nonetheless.

-A study published by the Journal of the American Board of Family Medicine reviewed results of patient centered care.
-They found that practices using patient-centered care are linked to better outcomes, fewer costly and time-consuming tests, and lower medical bills.
+A study published by the Journal of the American Board of Family Medicine reviewed patient outcomes when providers practiced person centered care.
+They found that practices using patient-centered care are linked to better patient outcomes, undergo fewer costly and time-consuming tests, and have lower medical bills.

 Prioritizing patient centered care must be at the forefront of medicine.
 Take the first step to making this possible at your practice by learning more about what patient centered care really is.